w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**: present students the description of each role's responsibility when it comes to accessibility implementation.
 Emphasize that this description is changing as the role description and responsibilities is also changing in the real work environment and thus it needs to be taken as a guide for adoption rather than as a static rule.
-Underline how relevant it is to take accessibility as an organizational aspect within the team rather than simply considering it to be a technical discipline.
+Underline that accessibility needs to be taken as an organizational aspect within the team rather than simply considering it to be a technical discipline.

 ##### Suggested activities